ibm-mas/gitops-demo/README.md

   --github-revision 001 \
   --github-pat $PAT
 ```

 You will end up with the root application and a single ApplicationSet deployed in ArgoCD as below:
 ![ArgoCD post-bootstrap](docs/img/01-bootstrap1.png)

 Click "Sync" and after a short delay the application will change to "Synced" status:
 ![ArgoCD post-bootstrap](docs/img/01-bootstrap2.png)

+This is the only time we will directly make changes on the cluster, with the installation of the **Account Root Application** ArgoCD is ready to automatically deploy all necessary ArgoCD applications as you commit new configuration files to the GitHub configuration repository.

 ### 4. Generate configuration for the Cluster Root Application
+The `mas gitops-cluster` function will perform the following actions:
 - Create a new secret in AWS Secrets Manager `demo/demo1/ibm_entitlement` holding the image pull secret for the IBM Container Registry (which contains your IBM entitlement key)
 - Create a new secret in AWS Secrets Manager `demo/demo1/aws` holding the access token and secret token for AWS Secrets Manager, which is used by various ArgoCD sync hooks to make updates to secrets
 - Generate three new configuration files in the GitHub working directory: